Are You Career Ready?

+Rate yourself on the Career Readiness Assessment below!
+Wondering what it means to be career ready?
 The National Association of Colleges and Employers (NACE) has identified eight key career competencies that broadly prepare you for a successful transition into the workplace.
 Each competency was adapted and enhanced to also highlight strengths of your education at UIC and the value and exposure of our urban Chicago setting.
 Take a moment to review each UIC Career Competency Icon below and consider what each description means to you and put it into your own words.
 Try to make your own connections and consider any experiences that come to mind through your academic studies, professional experiences, and student involvement.
-At the bottom of the page, is a downloadable worksheet to take a deeper dive in your reflection and assessment of your competencies so you can think of strategies to strengthen them further!

 Critical Thinking and Problem Solving